SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: More details of Evaluation

 \subsubsection{Core Inputs, Model Components, and Training Strategies}

-We conduct a comprehensive ablation study to quantify the contributions of each core element in \saferedirector across three evaluation dimensions: forgetting effectiveness (FSR), preservation (CSDR, YOLO), and image quality (FID, LPIPS, Q-Align, Laion\_aes).
-Specifically, we first analyze the importance of each input modality, including prompt embedding $p_{emb}$, image latent $\mathbf{z}_t$, and timestep $t$, followed by core modules such as the $\alpha$ predictor, token-level mask predictor, and major loss terms ($\mathcal{L}_{\mathrm{mse}}$, $\mathcal{L}_{\mathrm{cos}}$).
+We conduct a comprehensive ablation study to quantify the contributions of each core element in \saferedirector across three evaluation dimensions: forgetting effectiveness (FSR), preservation (CSDR, PDR), and image quality (FID, LPIPS, Q-Align, Laion\_aes).
+Specifically, we first analyze the importance of each input modality, including prompt embedding $p_\mathrm{emb}$, image latent $\mathbf{z}_t$, and timestep $t$, followed by core modules such as the $\alpha$ predictor, token-level mask predictor, and major loss terms ($\mathcal{L}_{\mathrm{mse}}$, $\mathcal{L}_{\mathrm{cos}}$).
 In addition, we evaluate auxiliary training strategies including label smoothing, regularization (Reg.), and confidence penalty (Conf.).
 Table~\ref{tab:ablation} summarizes the quantitative results.

-\textbf{Core Inputs.} Removing any of the three input modalities, namely prompt embedding $p_{emb}$, image latent $\mathbf{z}_t$, or timestep $t$, results in a dramatic drop in overall performance.
+\textbf{Core Inputs.} Removing any of the three input modalities, namely prompt embedding $p_\mathrm{emb}$, image latent $\mathbf{z}_t$, or timestep $t$, results in a dramatic drop in overall performance.
 In particular, discarding the image latent leads to the most severe reduction in forgetting (FSR drops to 52.24\%) and the worst FID (105.60) among all variants, indicating that latent-aware context is critical for detecting and redirecting unsafe content.
 Omitting prompt embedding reduces FSR to 67.97\% and substantially degrades FID (140.22), confirming that semantic cues in the prompt are essential for guidance.
 Similarly, eliminating timestep encoding impairs both forgetting (FSR 99.41\%) and image quality, highlighting the importance of temporal information in the denoising process.

 \textbf{Core Components.} Removing the $\alpha$ predictor substantially worsens image quality (FID 259.49; LPIPS 0.62), emphasizing the importance of adaptive scaling for modulating the guidance strength and preventing over-correction.
-While omitting the mask predictor leads to a slight improvement in preservation (CSDR 6.24\%) and image quality (FID 40.62), it severely degrades forgetting (FSR 87.84\%), illustrating that fine-grained, token-level control is indispensable for selective unlearning.
+While omitting the mask predictor leads to a slight improvement in preservation (CSDR 6.24\%) and image quality (FID 40.62), it severely degrades forgetting (FSR 87.84\%), confirming that fine-grained, token-level localization is important for selective and effective unlearning, even though a fully global intervention may occasionally appear favorable on individual preservation metrics.

 \textbf{Core Losses.} Ablating either $\mathcal{L}_{\mathrm{mse}}$ or $\mathcal{L}_{\mathrm{cos}}$ results in uniform declines across all evaluation dimensions, confirming that both magnitude (MSE) and directional (cosine) supervision are required for learning effective guidance vectors.